 The issue: You thought you had the whole in-law relationship down, but getting pregnant opens up a whole new slew of sensitive subjects.
 Your in-laws could be making comments about your pregnancy weight gain, demanding you consider certain baby names or even asking that you raise the baby a certain way—trust us, we’ve heard it all.
-You want your partner to step in and set up some boundaries, but it's their family, but that can be easier said than done.
+You want your partner to step in and set up some boundaries, since it’s their family, but that can be easier said than done.

 How to handle: Team up.
-“This issue boils down to the fundamental issue of who comes first,” says Gottman.
+“This issue boils down to the fundamental issue of who comes first,” Gottman says.
 You and your partner are your future baby’s parents, not anyone else, so ultimately the two of you should be the ones making parenting decisions together.
 Pick your battles—and deal with non-important issues with a secret eye-roll.
 If it’s a big issue, set the expectation (nicely) that your partner is going to have to tell their folks to back off.
-There’s no reason to be dramatic or rude about it though.
-“Try to understand how your partner relates to his or her parents and their customs, and try not to take offense too easily,” urges Tessina.
+There’s no reason to be dramatic or rude about it, though.
+“Try to understand how your partner relates to his or her parents and their customs, and try not to take offense too easily,” Tessina says.
 “And don’t forget—these are your future child’s grandparents and can be the biggest help you’ll ever have.”

 The issue: Chances are, neither of you had any idea having a baby could cost more than $30,000, and agreeing on how much to spend on what can be stressful.